grafana/grafana/docs/sources/administration/configuration.md

 ### managed_identity_object_id

-Object ID of the managed identity to use for user-assigned managed identity.

-Required, if the VM has multiple user-assigned managed identities.
+The object ID of the managed identity to use for user-assigned managed identity.
+It is required if the VM has multiple user-assigned managed identities.

 Should be empty for system-assigned managed identity.

 ### managed_identity_client_id

-Client ID of the managed identity to use for user-assigned managed identity.

-Required, if the VM has multiple user-assigned managed identities.
+The client ID of the managed identity to use for user-assigned managed identity.
+It is required if the VM has multiple user-assigned managed identities.

 Should be empty for system-assigned managed identity.

 ### managed_identity_resource_id

-Azure Resource ID of the managed identity to use for user-assigned managed identity.

-Required, if the VM has multiple user-assigned managed identities.
+The Azure Resource ID of the managed identity to use for user-assigned managed identity.
+It is required if the VM has multiple user-assigned managed identities.

 Should be empty for system-assigned managed identity.